The function of the Accounting department

 Chief Financial Officer (CFO)

 The CFO is the highest hierarchy officer in any accounting department.
-He or she reports directly to the Chief Operating Officer (CEO) or the business owner.
+He or she reports directly to the Chief Executive Officer (CEO) or the business owner.
 Some of the roles the CFO plays include:

 - Hiring and overseeing the activities of employees in the accounting department